-Goat milk is higher in calcium and it is naturally homogenized compared to cow's milk.
-Goat milk is also considered to have an alkaline ph.
+Apparently, goat milk is higher in calcium and goat milk is naturally homogenized compared to cow's milk.

-Goats eat much more like deer who are browsers and goats are much more flexible in their eating habits than cows or even sheep.
+Goats eat much more like deer which are browsers.
+Goats are also much more flexible in their eating habits than cows or even sheep.

-Goats can best be described as a ruminant and are mixed feeders.
-Their ability to browse and to be flexible with the consumption of numerous plants has enabled them to survive in many environments.
+Their ability to browse and to be flexible with the consumption of

-Goats can be used to clear unwanted plants such as ivy, blackberry bushes, nettles, thistles, and morning glories from your land or property.
+Goats can be used to clear unwanted plants such as ivy, nettles, thistles, and morning glories from your land or property.

-Find out what do goats eat or more specifically what they should eat.
+Find out what goats like to eat or more specifically what they should eat.
 This may surprise some people as goats have a reputation of eating just about anything.

 Learn about the different types of goats that are also some of the most popular breeds for raising dairy goats.

 Also, certain breeds can make great pets for your family and also provide you with really great tasting milk.